leskapaul/crud-and-search/README.md

 (e.g. Elasticsearch).
 Writes via the API around CRUD-by-ID functionality shall propagate updates to the search engine index.
 See PatientDao.java for an example.

-Coming soon...
 This project utilizes Docker to facilitate search via Elasticsearch.
-Docker is also used to demonstrate capabilities by running several disparate data stores for example purposes.
+Docker may also be used to demonstrate capabilities by running several disparate data stores for example purposes.
-Docker Compose file "compose-mysql-mongodb.yml" is an example.
-This Docker Compose will run four containers: mySQL, MongoDB, Elasticearch, and crud-and-search.

-NOTE: This project is currently in development and not yet fully functional.
+See the Docker Compose files located in this project's root directory for more information.